 Line 130 - Death benefits (other than Canada or Quebec Pension Plan death benefits)

-A death benefit is an amount you receive after a person's death for that person's employment service.
+A death benefit is an amount you receive after a person's death for their employment service.

 Generally, amounts are shown on these slips: